Community Climate and Nature Fund

 Community Climate Change Fund Round One

-In November, Stratford-on-Avon District Council's Cabinet agreed to establish a Stratford-on-Avon Community Climate Change Fund (CCCF).
-The purpose of the CCCF is to enable the delivery of climate change focused projects within the communities of Stratford-on-Avon.
+In November 2023, Stratford-on-Avon District Council's Cabinet agreed to establish a Stratford-on-Avon Community Climate Change Fund (CCCF).
+The purpose of the CCCF was to enable the delivery of climate change focused projects within the communities of Stratford-on-Avon District.

 The first round of the Community Climate Change Fund had a budget of £50,000.
-The successful grants represent a combined total of £44,137 capital.
+The successful grants represented a combined total of £44,137 capital.
 The successful projects are outlined below:

 Organisation